In this post, we’ll show you how to:

 Sync MongoDB fields

 OK, we’ve done some syncing at document level, now we sync individual fields.
-View Options > Show Differing Fields Only will really come in handy here.
+View Options > Show Differing Fields Only really comes in handy here.

-Looking at the first document, it looks like ‘pet:manatee’ on the target side is incorrect, but instead should be ‘pet:cat’ as it is on the source side.
+Looking at the first document, it looks like ‘pet:cat’ on the target side is incorrect, but instead should be ‘pet:manatee’ as it is on the source side.

 You might also come across missing fields in the source document that should be copied over from the target document.